SpiderLabs/owasp-modsecurity-crs/SECURITY.md

 We are happy to work with the community to provide CVE identifiers for any discovered security issue if requested.

-If in doubt, feel free to reach out to us
+If in doubt, feel free to reach out to us!